John van Dongen is nothing if not persistent.

-Van Dongen also points out while Clark made a point of removing herself from the final legislative vote on the BC Rail sale on Dec.
-2, 2003, but her gesture begs the question, had she excused herself from earlier cabinet discussions on the matter, he asks.
+Van Dongen also points out Clark made a point of removing herself from the final legislative vote on the BC Rail sale on Dec.
+2, 2003, but her gesture begs the question: had she excused herself from earlier cabinet discussions on the matter, he asks.

-For her part, last week Clark again denied any wrongdoing and promised full cooperation with the commissioner, however he chooses to proceed.
+For her part, last week Clark again denied any wrongdoing and promised full cooperation with the commissioner.

-Van Dongen is committed to his pursuit – not only did he leave the Liberal Party, whose values and policies he continues to support, he says, he has also put more than $100,000 of his own money into research and legal fees toward his mission.
+Van Dongen is committed to his pursuit - not only did he leave the B.C.
+Liberals, whose values and policies he continues to support, he says, he has also put more than $100,000 of his own money into research and legal fees toward his mission.